brentbuch/CyberLabs/SOC-Analyst-Lab/README.md

 ```bash
 whoami
 ```
 This will check if our rule worked to kill the parent process.
-If our rule was successful, the shell should hang at this command or be terminated.
+If our rule was successful,the shell should hang at this command or be terminated.

 <img width="627" alt="blocksuccess" src="https://github.com/brentbuch/CyberLabs/assets/142106637/dfbde156-101f-4bd7-8dea-355227cb9317">

 Terminate the connection with CTRL + C. We have now successfully created an active response rule.